lsblakk/pystar/docs/webapp.rst

 Fix security settings
 ------------------------------------

 Right now, everyone in the workshop has the same "SECRET_KEY".
-According to the Django documentation, that is bad.
+Since Django uses this

 #.
 Open  ``settings.py`` in your editor.  ``settings.py`` is a Python script that only contains variable definitions.
 Django looks at the values of these variables when it runs your web app.